nithin290/ResumeClassifier/README.md

 # ResumeClassifier

- Designed an ML model to predict Jobs of Resumes using Desision Tree Classifier
+ Designed an ML model to predict Jobs of Resumes using Desision Tree Classifier.
- Display the links to apply for jobs of the predicted category after web scrapping Indeed
+ Display the links to apply for jobs of the predicted category after web scrapping Indeed.